Dynamics on the SU(2,1)-character variety of the one-holed torus

 \subsubsection{\texorpdfstring{$\SLthreeC$}{SL3C}-Character Variety}

-Let $S_{1,1}$ be a punctured torus.
-The fundamental group of $S_{1,1}$ is isomorphic to a rank $2$ free group where $c$ corresponds to a loop around the puncture and $a,b$ are loops of longitude and latitude in the torus, as we discussed in Section \ref{ss:simple}.
+Let $S_{1,1}$ be the one-holed torus.
+The fundamental group of $S_{1,1}$ is isomorphic to a rank $2$ free group where $\gamma$ corresponds to a loop around the boundary circle and $\alpha,\beta$ are loops of longitude and latitude in the torus, as we discussed in Section \ref{ss:simple}.

 The set of group homomorphisms $\hm(F_2,\SLthreeC)$ is in bijective correspondence with $\SLthreeC\times\SLthreeC$ by sending a homomorphism $\rho$ to $(\rho(\alpha),\rho(\beta))$.
-Since products of smooth manifolds are smooth manifolds and products of affine varieties are affine varieties, we can then give the structure of a complex affine algebraic variety (and a smooth manifold) to $\hm(F_2,\SLthreeC)$.
+Since products of smooth manifolds are smooth manifolds and products of affine varieties are affine varieties, we can give the structure of a complex affine algebraic variety (and a smooth manifold) to $\hm(F_2,\SLthreeC)$.